 The volatile conflicts, shifting alliances, immigrant migrations, rapid technological changes and international media omni-presence in today’s global economy has placed unprecedented value on discussing religious phenomena with historical perspective and cultural sensitivity.

-Religious Studies is both a pre-professional course of study as well as a multi-disciplinary education in the humanities with real-world applications.
+Religious Studies offers a multi-disciplinary education in the humanities with real-world applications.
 That's why the program attracts students who want to make a difference in the world.
 They want to do something for others.
 And Religious Studies makes you aware of your connections with others and your responsibility to them and the environment.
 Religious Studies teaches students to think about the world and to imagine new possibilities.
 This prepares our students for a variety of career paths and choices.
 Our graduates have gone on to law school, into social work, into religious service and graduate school.
 And whatever path they take they are equipped with the necessary tools and knowledge to make a difference in the world.
 Because religion is a different matter and Religious Studies is a different department.

 For those interested in the ministry or in pursuing religious studies/theology at the graduate level, the department offers a solid preparation in understanding some of the world’s most fascinating religions.
 Students who pursue this route may build careers as: